sous-chefs/elasticsearch/README.markdown

 a reverse proxy for _Elasticsearch_, so you may access it remotely with HTTP authentication.
 Set the credentials either in a "elasticsearch/users" data bag, or directly in the role/node configuration.

+If you include the `elasticsearch::search_discovery` recipe, it will configure the cluster to use Chef search for discovering Elasticsearch nodes.
+This allows the cluster to operate without multicast, without AWS, and without having to manually manage nodes.

 Usage
 -----